rcl-ssl/docs/portal/stand-alone.md

     - In this case, we are requesting a SSL/TLS certificate for the primary domain, ‘shopeneur.com’

     - The root domain is the ‘apex’ domain.
 For instance, the root domain for the hostname: ‘shop.contoso.com’ is ‘contoso.com’.
-Similarly, the root domain for the hostname : ‘contoso.com’ is ‘contoso.com’.
+Similarly, the root domain for the hostname : ‘contoso.com’ is ‘contoso.com’ and '*.contoso.com' is 'contoso/com'.

 ![image](../images/portal/stand-alone-create.PNG)